-Are you wondering who is eligible to sponsor a dependent child?
+Are you wondering, "who is eligible to sponsor a dependent child to come to Canada?"

 Please be aware of the process for applying to sponsor your child, and ask for help should you have questions because this is a complicated process that must be done right or you risk losing your application or extending the process unnecessarily.

 There are two different forms that pertain to the sponsorship process and depending on where your child currently lives the process varies slightly.
 If your child is already living in Canada then you need to fill out a form pertaining to local sponsorship.